Faisal-FS/Drink-Suggester/README.md

 # Drink Suggester

 This project is a reference code made for the video MVVM | Model View View-Model.

+Branch: mvvm

 ### Tutorial
 Checkout the explanation here:

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites